bchan2438/AI-Job-Application-Assistant/README.md

 # AI-Job-Application-Assistant
-readme to be added once porgress is made
+readme to be added once progress is made